cisagov/FLAREclient-container/README.md

 2. Click the Upload icon under the ‘Action’ column for the appropriate collection.

-3. Click the ‘Browse’ button, navigate to and select the desired test file, and click ‘Open’.
+3. Click the ‘Browse’ button, navigate to and select the desired test file, and click ‘Open’ or drag and drop test file from your local directory.

 4. Click the ‘Publish’ button.